FZann/RusTOS/README.md

 Real Time OS in Rust

-RusTOS is a simple RTOS that have a fixed-priority scheduler, software timers, semaphores, rendezvous, mutexes and queues.
+RusTOS is a simple RTOS that have a fixed-priority scheduler, software timers, semaphores, rendezvous, mutexes, queues and stream buffers.
 It uses extensively bit vectors to handle tasks state, timers and other things.
 Bit Vectors allow for fast process scheduling by using a simple CLZ on ready tasks bit vector, keeps RAM usage low, but limit tasks number to the bit vector size (32 bits word-size on Cortex-M).

 ## Why RusTOS

 I started RusTOS to learn how an RTOS works and to acquire more knoledge while working on it.
 This is far from being a production-ready OS, but it is simple enough to be a good learning spot to someone that is curious to know how an RTOS work.

 ## Project's objectives